-3. Gently simmer the dandelion petals in water for 25 minutes, then turn off heat and let steep overnight.
-Strain out the danelion petals after steeping.
-Now you have dandelion tea.
+3. Gently simmer the dandelion petals in water for 20 minutes, then cover with a lid and turn off the heat.
+Let steep at room temp for a few hours until totally cool (4-5 hrs).
+Strain out the dandelion petals after steeping.
+Now you have a strong dandelion tea.

-4. Heat the dandelion tea to a boil.
-Add the sugar and lemon juice stir until the sugar is incorporated.
-Turn the heat down to a simmer, let simmer gently until it reaches your desired syrup thickness.
-I let the liquid reduce by a little more than 1/2, this could take an hour or two.
-Stir occasionally so the sugar doesnt stick to your pot.
-Remember it will get much thicker as it cools!
+4. Heat the dandelion tea to a low boil.
+Add the sugar and lemon juice, stir until the sugar is incorporated.
+Turn the heat down and simmer gently for 30 minutes- 1 hour, until it reaches your desired syrup thickness.
+Stir occasionally so the sugar doesn’t burn the bottom of your pot.
+Remember the syrup will get much thicker as it cools!

 Let cool and enjoy!

 Store in the fridge.
 It keeps fresh for about a month, although I am sure it would stay fresh longer, it runs out fast in this house I wouldn’t know!

 If your honey is too thick, reheat and add more water or dandelion tea.

 Dead nettle & lemon balm tea with dandelion honey 🍯